 - Chop sweet potatoes into small bites so they are easy for your dog to swallow.

-- To make sweet potatoes easier for your dog to chew, cook or bake them.
+- Cook or bake sweet potatoes to make them easier for your dog to chew.

 - Do not add any extra “flavor” such as brown sugar, butter, or marshmallows.
 Even without the extra sugar on top, sweet potatoes are still very rich and should be fed in moderation.